gpujs/benchmark/README.md

 ## Benchmark
 **Benchmark** is a simple benchmarking tool for GPU.js.
-This tool works both in JavaScript and in CLI.
+This tool works both in JavaScript and CLI.
-This tool runs two benchmarks:
+This tool runs three benchmarks:
 1. [Matrix Multiplication](#matrix-multiplication)
 2. [Matrix Convolution](#matrix-convolution)
 3. [Pipelining](#pipelining)